-Review of Sufficiency and Adequacy of Anti-Corruption Measures evaluate the effectiveness of the anti-corruption measures and monitor the process in each of the units.
+Review of Sufficiency and Adequacy of Anti-Corruption Measures

+PTTEP believes that, for anti-corruption measures to be effective, they must be reviewed regularly.
+The units responsible for overseeing GRC must work together to evaluate the effectiveness of the anti-corruption measures and monitor the process in each of the units.
 The evaluation results should be used as a reference in outlining PTTEP Group's operation plans.
 The results of the evaluation in 2015 led to a revision of the Company's CG&BE and stipulation of internal control measures for the units involved with transactions and provision of hospitality and gifts to government officials and government agencies as well as donations for the public causes.
 This was in order to ensure that clear guidelines are put in place for everyone in the organization to follow and that such disbursements and expenditures are recorded appropriately with transparency and accountability.